Generalized Energy Based Models: Introduction

 The main advantage of GEBMs becomes clear when sampling from these models: the posterior over the latents of the base distribution incorporates the learned energy, putting greater mass on regions in this latent space that lead to better quality samples.
 Sampling from the GEBM can thus be achieved by first sampling from the posterior distribution of the latents via MCMC in the low-dimensional latent space, then mapping those latents to the input space using the implicit map of the base.
 This is in contrast to standard GANs, where the latents of the base have a fixed distribution.
 We focus on a class of samplers that exploit gradient information, and show that these samplers enjoy fast convergence properties by leveraging the recent work of \citet{Eberle:2018}.
 While there has been recent interest in using the discriminator to improve the quality of the generator during sampling \citep{Azadi:2019,Turner:2019a,Neklyudov:2019,Grover:2019,Tanaka:2019,Wu:2019c}, our approach emerges naturally from the model we consider.

 We begin in \cref{sec:background} by introducing the GEBM model.
 In \cref{sec:learning}, we describe the learning procedure using KALE, then derive a method for sampling from the learned model in \cref{sec:sampling}.
 In \cref{sec:related_work} we discuss related work.
-Finally, experimental results are presented in \cref{sec:experiments}.
+Finally, experimental results are presented in \cref{sec:experiments} with code available at \url{https://github.com/MichaelArbel/GeneralizedEBM}.